-ADHD and Emotional Dysregulation: Why Feelings Hit Harder With ADHD
+ADHD and Emotional Dysregulation: Why Feelings Hit Harder with ADHD

-March 10, 2025 · Reading time: 4 minutes
+March 25, 2026 · Reading time: 9 minutes

 Emotional dysregulation is increasingly recognised as one of the most impairing — and least understood — features of ADHD.
 It is not a side effect or a secondary complication.
 It is a core neurological difference that affects how quickly emotions are triggered, how intensely they are experienced, and how long it takes to return to baseline.
 For many adults with ADHD, it is the symptom that causes the most damage: to relationships, careers, and self-worth.